 The best time to prune hibiscus in Florida is early spring.
 Pruning the hibiscus will encourage the development and growth of hibiscus.
 Depending on where you live in Florida, the timing of hibiscus pruning will be a little different.

-Check when is the last frost where you live to ensure the correct time to prune hibiscus in Florida.
-Pruning hibiscus in Florida in the spring will promote the growth of the plant and new flowers.
+Check when the last frost is where you live to ensure the correct time to prune hibiscus in Florida.
+Pruning hibiscus in the spring will promote the plant’s growth and new flowers.

 How to Prune Hibiscus in Florida

-To start pruning hibiscus in Florida, you need pruning shears and a saw if your hibiscus already has thick branches.
-The tools must always be sharp and disinfected, the sharpness of the tool is very important to make a perfect cut in the hibiscus and not damage it.
+To start pruning hibiscus in Florida, you need clean pruning shears and a saw if your hibiscus already has thick branches.
+The tools must always be sharp and disinfected.
+The sharpness of the tool is very important to make a perfect cut and not damage the hibiscus.

 Don’t start cutting branches without planning, or the hibiscus will end up with a strange and unattractive shape.
 Take some time to observe the hibiscus and define what you will cut.